Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Dataset Construction

 \subsection{Labeling Process}

 Building our dataset requires temporally segmenting and labeling very long videos (many hours).
 To do this, we introduce a new annotation protocol and tool.
-Existing methods of collecting temporal segment annotations require multiple passes and/or for clips to be pre-labeled \cite{ActivityNet, vondrick2010annotation}.
-While annotating our dataset would traditionally require three passes (action identification, temporal segmentation, and task labeling), we pre-segment the videos into clips containing a maximum of one task each, allowing us to collect annotations in a single pass.
+Existing methods of collecting temporal segment annotations require multiple passes and/or for clips to be pre-labeled \citep{ActivityNet, vondrick2010annotation}.
+While annotating our dataset would traditionally require three passes (action identification, temporal segmentation, and task labeling), we pre-segment the videos into clips containing a maximum of one step each, allowing us to collect annotations in a single pass.
 This drastically reduces the number of human worker hours required.
 The source code for the tool will be publicly released.
 The protocol is as follows:

-\textbf{Define the Label Space.} Our label space comes from the animation videos.
-We manually segment the animations into clips containing a single task and label each clip with a short description.
+\textbf{Define the Label Space.} In our case, the label space comes from the animation videos.
+We manually segment the animations into clips containing a single step and label each clip with a short description.
 We show the step lists of three spacewalk missions in Table~\ref{tab:steps1}, \ref{tab:steps3}, and \ref{tab:steps2}, one from each of the training, validation, and test sets.

-\textbf{Split the Videos.} To reduce the burden of temporal segmentation, we split the long live streams into sub-clips that each contain at most one task.
-We find that due to the long nature of the tasks and tendency of the camera to switch angles often in spacewalk live streams, a given shot-segmented clip (between camera angle changes) will contain at most one action/task.
+\textbf{Split the Videos.} To reduce the burden of temporal segmentation, we split the long live streams into sub-clips that each contain at most one step.
+We find that due to the long nature of the steps and tendency of the camera to switch angles often in spacewalk live streams, a given shot-segmented clip (between camera angle changes) will contain at most one action/step.
 Thus, to split the multi-hour long spacewalk video into clips for the human workers to annotate, we employ a shot detection algorithm.
 PySceneDetect’s ContentDetector uses changes in color and intensity between individual frames to draw boundaries between shot changes in videos.
-We find that it errs on the side of over-segmenting for our spacewalk live stream videos, further ensuring that clips will contain at most one task.
+We find that it errs on the side of over-segmenting for our spacewalk live stream videos, further ensuring that clips will contain at most one step.

 \textbf{Chunk into Segments.} It is unreasonable to expect human workers to annotate a multi-hour video in one sitting.
 Therefore, we chunk the videos into segments of approximately one hour.
-We design these segments to contain about one hour of live stream content and only contain tasks from a continuous subset of the animation.
-Our 18 spacewalk videos are split into an average of 5.11 segments each.
+We design these segments to contain about one hour of recording content and only contain steps from a continuous subset of the animation.
+Each video has 5.11 segments on average.